burakyzn/courseware/README.md

-# ⚡ Learn With Courses
+# 🚀 Courseware

-This application has been developed as an application where users can enroll in courses.
+Courseware has been developed as an application where users can enroll in courses.

 <div style="display: flex; justify-content: space-evenly;">
   <img src="https://user-images.githubusercontent.com/44683436/172937098-b45f5cdf-a8fe-4c85-868c-7f91a2f8141a.gif" height="500px;" alt=""/>